ClaudiuZabava/theRichard/README.md

 <br/>

-It has many things to be implement in order to becoming an AI in the true sense of the word (the reason whi is still in development).
+It has many things to be implement in order to becoming an AI in the true sense of the word (the reason why is still in development).
 <br/>
 Even if Richard currently communicates using a predefined and learned base of words / sentences and commands, it has a functionality through which it memorizes new phrases / words heard from the user, but being still in development, it cannot reuse them yet.
 That's why I started a few courses on artificial intelligence, which will help me take this project forward, _bringing Richard to life_